chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 Depending on the distribution that you're using, there are two options to get `.config` file: (1) `/proc` or (2) `/boot`.
-Both cases produce the same results, but not all distributions enable the `/proc` option (e.g., Arch enable it, but Debian not).
-The commands below illustrates how to get the `.config` for both cases:
+Both cases produce the same results, but not all distributions enable the `/proc` option (e.g., Arch enables it, but Debian does not).
+The commands below illustrate how to get the `.config` for both cases:

 **ATTENTION:**